 The original master bedroom of the house, named for the master batsman Jack Hobbs, who made a still-unequalled 197 first-class centuries in his 40-year career.

 Spacious room, complete with original big bay window and cornices.
 Views towards Claife Heights and just a glimpse of Windermere in winter.
-The furniture is hand-painted, including the king-sized four-poster bed.
+All furniture is hand-painted, including the king-sized four-poster bed.

-Named after possibly the most famous cricket journalist of all time, this was the bedroom of the owner, a former journalist.
+Named after possibly the most famous cricket journalist of all time, this is on the ground floor and was the bedroom of the owner, a former journalist.
 It has large mirrored doors revealing a large wardrobe, shelving and drawers.
 Perhaps the room for the one in your party who always over-packs?!

 It also has a splendid roll-top bath in the corner of the bedroom, as well as an ensuite shower room.